DominikBB/little-es/README.md

 Crafted to stay **light, support edge runtime's, be 0 dependency, easily extensible**.

-⚠️ `little-es` is in early stages of development and future releases **will have breaking changes, features can be added or removed.**
+⚠️ `little-es` is in early stages of development and future releases are likely to **have breaking changes.**

 ```bash
 npm i little-es